stbunda/SweepQNet/README.md

    URL: https://dl.acm.org/doi/abs/10.1145/3592979.3593411

+This version is the PyTorch implementation.
+Build with the help of Sjoerd van den Belt and Hanqing Zhao.

 ## Environmental Setup
-SweepNet uses Keras, a high-level API which using TensorFlow as its backend, to build the network.
+SweepNet uses PyTorch to build the network.
 To avoid package dependencies, we recommend to use Anaconda to build virtual environment.
 The installation of Anaconda can be found via https://www.anaconda.com/

 To build virtual environment by command:

-``conda create -n myenv python=3.8 protobuf tensorflow=2.8 keras=2.8 numpy h5py matplotlib=3.4.1 tensorboard=2.8 pillow=7.0.0``
+``conda create -n myenv python=3.8 protobuf numpy h5py matplotlib=3.4.1 pillow=7.0.0 pytorch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2 pytorch-cuda=11.8 -c pytorch -c nvidia``

 "myenv" as the name of virtual environment, can be changed.